Unclassified Leave Types and Policies

 Compensatory Leave for Unclassified Professional Staff

 Unclassified administrative staff employees are hired on an annual basis and are not compensated for extra work beyond the normal 40-hour work week.
 Additionally, these employees do not receive compensatory leave for legal state holidays which are not observed by colleges and universities due to constraints of the academic calendar.
 All types of leave, other than compensatory leave, are the same for both unclassified and classified employees as outlined by Civil Service Rules.
-The compensatory leave policy for unclassified professional staff of the Colleges and Universities of Louisiana System office and of the System institutions effective July 1, 1999 is as follows:
+The compensatory leave policy for unclassified professional staff of the UL System office and of UL System institutions effective July 1, 1999, is as follows:

 1. An appointing authority may require an employee to work overtime on a holiday or at a time that the employee is not regularly required to be on duty.
-Compensatory leave may be granted for overtime hours worked outside the regularly assigned 40-hour work week, or when the employee has not worked in excess of 40 hours due to holidays observed or leave taken.
-Earning of compensatory leave must have prior approval of the immediate supervisor and the appropriate vice president or his/her designee.
+Compensatory leave may be granted for overtime hours worked outside the regularly assigned 40-hour work week, or when the employee has not worked more than 40 hours due to holidays observed or leave taken.
+Earning of compensatory leave must have prior approval of the immediate supervisor and the appropriate vice president or their designee.
 The amount of such leave shall be equal to the number of extra hours the employee is required to work.

 2. Compensatory leave shall not be earned by the following employees: presidents, vice presidents, deans, athletic directors, and athletic coaches.
 Exceptions may be made to permit these employees to be exempted from having to take leave when the University is officially closed.
 Such exceptions shall be included in the appointment letter of the individuals involved.
 In all events, any employee who is entitled to earn compensatory leave under the Fair labor Standards Act shall earn such leave in accordance with Civil Service Rules and Regulations.
 (Revision approved 3/26/99)

-4. In the event that an employee transfers without a break in service to another position within the State service, compensatory leave may be credited to the employee at the discretion of the new appointing authority.
+4. If an employee transfers without a break in service to another position within the State service, compensatory leave may be credited to the employee at the discretion of the new appointing authority.
 Compensatory leave shall be terminated when an employee separates from State service.

 5. Compensatory leave should not be confused with a flexible time policy.
 Employees cannot arbitrarily determine their own work schedules.
 In addition, work undertaken while at home does not constitute the earning of compensatory time.